 Yield about 1 quart (4 cups/1L)

-Pour the almond and orange gelato custard into the bowl of an ice cream maker and churn according to the manufacturer's instructions.
-Stop the machine when the gelato is thick and icy but still easily spoonable.
+Whisk 1 cup (250 ml) of the fresh peach puree into the cool, strained gelato base.
+Pour the mixture into the bowl of an ice cream maker and churn according to the manufacturer's instructions.
+Stop the machine when the gelato is icy but still soft.

-Transfer the gelato to an airtight container and freeze until firm, about two hours.
-The gelato will keep, frozen, for up to two weeks.
-Always take the gelato out to room temperature 15 to 20 before serving to soften it and make it easier to scoop.
+Close the container or cover with plastic wrap.
+Freeze until firm, about two hours.
+This fresh peach gelato will keep, frozen, for up to 1 month.
+Always take the gelato out to room temperature 10 to 15 minutes before serving to soften it and make it easier to scoop.